top of page

 How might we assist young asthma patients undergoing nebulizer treatment in effectively managing and controlling their asthma treatments, while also enhancing communication between them and their physicians?

-We started off taking with data scientist about what kind of data they can be generated and how does the data looks like
+I started off working with data scientists about what kind of data can be generated and how the data looks like

 Wireframe